 This contains information about the proposal investigators.
 All investigators must already be registered with ALMA via the Science Portal.
-The Principal Investigator is required and one or more Co-Investigators may also be added.
+The PI is required and one or more co-PIs (Large Programs only) and co-Investigators (co-Is) may also be added.